EmNudge/site/src/blog/how-for-loops-REALLY-work.md

 # Closures

 The more astute among you might have guessed it.
 A [closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) describes the situation where a function grabs variables that it didn't declare or receive through arguments.

-The concept of closures is tied to "[Lexical Environment](https://javascript.info/closure)" and how `this` is calculated.
-Jeremy Liberman explains how `this` is calculated pretty nicely in his article [How does "this" work in JavaScript?](https://jeremyliberman.com/2019/04/01/how-does-this-work-in-javascript.html).

 The concept can get complicated for many, so I'm going to try to skim over some of the more complicated and abstract bits.
 I will instead explain what we need to understand for our use case.